sjagtani/house-price-prediction/README.md

 ## Project Overview

 This machine learning application predicts house prices based on the Ames Housing dataset, combining robust data analysis with an intuitive user interface.
 After finishing Andrew Ng's Machine Learning specialization, I was eager to apply what I learned and put the concepts into practice.
-Hence, I started working on this project to gain practical experience and deepen my understanding.
+Hence, I started working on this project to gain hands-on experience and deepen my understanding.

 **Demo:** [View Live Application](https://sjagtani-house-price-prediction.streamlit.app/)